prashshr/webhookrelay-dtr-teams/README.md

 # webhookrelay-dtr-teams
-A test script to parse JSON webhook resposne from DTR to Adaptive Card Format
+A test script to parse JSON webhook resposne from DTR tag_push event to an Adaptive Card Format understood my MS Teams.

 How-to: